shediao/sccache/docs/Webdav.md

 # WebDAV

-Set `SCCACHE_WEBDAV_ENDPOINT` to a wevdav service endpoint to store cache in a webdav service.
-Set `SCCACHE_WEBDAV_KEY_PREFIX` to specify the key prefix of cache.
+Set `CCACHE_WEBDAV_ENDPOINT` to a wevdav service endpoint to store cache in a webdav service.
+Set `CCACHE_WEBDAV_KEY_PREFIX` to specify the key prefix of cache.

 The webdav cache is compatible with: